The Merrell Vapour Glove 2 Trail Running Shoe has definitely out-innovated and out-competed many of the running shoes on the market.

 The Vapor Glove 2s are very versatile.
 They are good for weight-lifting because of the 0-drop construction, they have no arch support, and of course, they have no unsturdy compressible underfoot materials, therefore these shoes give absolutely no mechanical interference.
 This is how the Vapor Glove 2 gives you a more stable base for weight-lifting.

-They are flexible for cross-training and burpees.
-The construction is rugged enough for hiking.
-They can be worn for running on grass, on pavement and on the treadmill.
+They’re flexible for cross-training and burpees.
+The rugged construction is a perfect match for hiking.
+The shoes perform well when running on grass, pavement and the treadmill.
 The durability of the Vapor Glove 2 holds great promise for running long distances and since they provide solid grip and traction for the trails and because of their durability, the Vapor Glove 2s are well-equipped for adventure or obstacle course races as compared to the traditional trail running shoe.

 Im satifised with the Merrell Vapor Glove 2 and you must give Merrell credit for doing something that is truly hard to do which is constructing a shoe that feels paper-thin, that has enough structural fluidity and flexibility to move with your foot, which would require thinner materials, but at the same time, the shoe is incredibly durable and outlasts many other minimalist running shoes.